LeonhardTissen/discordAIChars/README.md

 - Switch between different AI models that are created by users
 - Send AI-generated messages via webhooks
+- Have multiple models talking to each other

 ## Commands 📜